Skip to main content

 • Many dives over a few days

-If you have a patent foramen ovale (a type of congenital heart problem), you shouldn’t dive without talking to your healthcare provider first.
-People with patent foramen ovales are at much higher risk for developing severe decompression sickness.
+If you have a patent foramen ovale (a type of congenital heart problem), you shouldn’t dive without talking to your healthcare team first.
+People with patent foramen ovale are at a much higher risk for developing severe decompression sickness.

 How do you treat decompression sickness?

-The treatment for decompression sickness is with hyperbaric oxygen therapy.
-During hyperbaric oxygen therapy, you lie inside a hyperbaric chamber, a tube-like structure.
-The tube is filled with 100% oxygen and a specialist increases the pressure inside the tube.
-This treatment helps to dissolve gas bubbles inside the body.
+The treatment for decompression sickness is hyperbaric oxygen therapy.
+During hyperbaric oxygen therapy, you lie inside a hyperbaric chamber, which is a tube-like structure.
+The tube is filled with 100% oxygen, and a specialist increases the pressure inside the tube.
+This treatment helps to dissolve gas bubbles inside your body.

 Studies show that 80% of people with decompression sickness recover completely.
-People with gas bubbles around their spinal cords and inner ear are more likely to have ongoing symptoms even after treatment.
+People with gas bubbles around their spinal cords or inner ear are more likely to have ongoing symptoms even after treatment.

-Whether it’s your first or hundredth dive, always follow protocol for ascent.
-Following ascent protocol will keep you from rising to the surface too fast and developing decompression sickness.
-If you’re just learning to scuba dive, always work with certified trainers so you can learn proper ascent techniques.
+Whether it’s your first dive or your hundredth, always follow the proper ascent protocol.
+Doing so will help keep you from rising to the surface too fast and developing decompression sickness.
+If you’re just learning to scuba dive, always work with certified trainers to learn proper ascent techniques.

-The data is clear — it’s dangerous to fly too soon after your last dive.
-Pressures are lower on an aircraft, which will cause more gas bubbles to form.
-Experts recommend waiting:
+The data is clear: It’s dangerous to fly too soon after your last dive.
+Aircrafts have lower pressures, which will cause more gas bubbles to form in your body.

-• 12 hours before flying if you’ve been diving for 2 hours or less during the previous 48 hours
+• 12 hours before flying if you’ve done 2 hours or less of diving in the previous 48 hours

-• 24 hours before flying if you’ve been doing multiple dives or deeper dives during the previous 48 hours
+• 24 hours before flying if you’ve done multiple dives or deeper dives during the previous 48 hours

-• 48 hours (or longer) before flying if you’ve been making dives that include decompression stops
+• 48 hours (or longer) before flying if your dives included decompression stops

 The bottom line